 10:00 a.m. – I made a run to the bank to deposit a couple of checks.
 Also, dropped by the Water Dept. to pay my water bill.

 12:00 p.m. – I had a light lunch of a tossed salad and some leftover roast beef.

 5:00 p.m. – I spent most of the afternoon cleaning.
 I got the guest room ready with fresh sheets and towels.
-I wasn’t that hungry so decided a light dinner would be enough.
+Because I wasn’t that hungry, I decided a light dinner would be enough.
 I made a tumbler of mango juice with apple cider vinegar.
 I’ve lost 25 pounds this past year drinking this.

 7:00 p.m. – We had a prayer meeting at the church and afterward I enjoyed visiting with friends.